henrikmathiesen/sql-with-mysql/README.md

 Deletes, permanently, be careful.
 Only 1 table at a time allowed.
 Without a WHERE caluse, all rows will be deleted.

+We can not delete a row that is referenced as a FOREIGN KEY in another table.
+For example, can not delete a row in Person table if a row in Email table referenses it with PersonId, we would have to first delete the row in the Email table.

 Since delete is permanent, it could be useful to use a Transaction (which are reversable).

 START TRANSACTION; -- execute this